viewstools/docs/README.md

 text Hello World
 ```

 A block is defined by its type.
-In the example above we use `Text` type of block
+In the example above we use `Text` type to render
-to render text in the view.
+text in the view.

 Additionally, a block can have a name:
 ```views